hanxi-wang-econ/hanxi-wang-econ.github.io/contents/home.md

 Welcome to my website!
-I am Hanxi Wang (王晗希), a Ph.D. candidate from [Department of Economics, The Chinese University of Hong Kong](https://www.econ.cuhk.edu.hk/en/home/).\
+I am Hanxi Wang (王晗希), an Assistant Professor of Economics at [College of Business, Shanghai University of Finance and Economics](https://cob.sufe.edu.cn/en).\
-I am on the 2025-26 academic job market.
+I received my Ph.D. in Economics from [Department of Economics, The Chinese University of Hong Kong](https://www.econ.cuhk.edu.hk/en/home/) in 2026.

 #### Education
 Ph.D., Economics, The Chinese University of Hong Kong, 2021—2026.\